 DER-10 identifies surface impoundments to include, but not limited to, lagoons, fire ponds, waste ponds, waste pits, storm water detention basins, open excavations, natural depressions or diked areas, which are designed to hold an accumulation of liquid substances or substances containing free liquids.
 Sediment within any surface impoundments will be sampled if the impoundment receives runoff from potential AOCs.
 The sediment quantity within the impoundment will be estimated.
 The integrity of impermeable liners within active surface impoundments, which may be damaged as a result of sample collection, will be verified by physical inspection and/or evaluation of monitoring well water quality data associated with the surface impoundment, if available.
-Sediment core samples will be collected for laboratory analysis and detailed characterization of sediment type, thickness of sediment layers (if multi-layered), and vertical extent of sediment in accordance with Section 4.11 for Sediment.
+Sediment type, thickness of sediment layers (if multi-layered), and vertical extent of sediment in accordance with Section 4.11 for Sediment.
 Sediment samples will be collected from the following AOCs and will meet the following criteria:

-- Areas of inflow and outflow: - Areas where sediment is expected to accumulate (i.e., deltas; bathymetric low areas; etc.); - Distinct layers of sediment thicker than 6 inches, as evidenced by color, particle size, or other physical characteristics, will be sampled individually.
+- Areas of inflow and outflow; - Areas where sediment is expected to accumulate (i.e., deltas; bathymetric low areas; etc.); - Distinct layers of sediment thicker than 6 inches, as evidenced by color, particle size, or other physical characteristics, will be sampled individually.